CompNet/SignedStabilityBenchmark/README.md

 -----------------------------------------------------------------------

 # Description
 This set of `R` and `Julia` scripts was designed to generate random signed networks, where we know their optimal solutions by construction thanks to the definition of [stability range](https://doi.org/10.1145/1553374.1553473) and to apply some partitioning methods onto these networks.
-These partitioning methods aims to solve the Correlation Clustering Problem.
-Although we can run many partitioning methods, in this repository we mainly use *CoNS(nbMaxEdit)* method, which aims to explore the direct neighbor optimal solutions of a given optimal solution at distance *nbMaxEdit*.
+These partitioning methods aim to solve the Correlation Clustering Problem.
+Although it is possible to run many partitioning methods, in this repository we mainly use the *CoNS(nbMaxEdit)* method, integrated in the [EnumCC](https://github.com/CompNet/EnumCC) method, which aims to explore the direct neighbor optimal solutions of a given optimal solution up to distance *nbMaxEdit*.
 See our article *[Arınık'21]* for more details.

 # Data
 The details about the generator are explained in *[Arınık'21]*.
-All our results, as well as our generated signed networks with their optimal solutions, are publicly available from [FigShare](https://doi.org/todo) (*article_materials/Dataset1-experiment*).
+All our results, as well as our generated signed networks with their optimal solutions, are publicly available on [FigShare](https://doi.org/todo) (*article_materials/Dataset1-experiment*).

 To show explicitly the folder structure used in the signed graph generation and for a quick test, we have already put some generated networks in `in/random-networks` and *some* corresponding optimal partitions in `out/partitions`.